Or, How to Love God and How not to Love God

 (2 Timothy 4:3-4 WEB)

-The above Scripture warns us that some people will turn away from the truth and to fables.
+The above Scripture warns us that some people will turn away from the truth and turn to fables.

 Likewise, teachers are given no leeway to presume anything about God’s word.
 They likewise have no leeway to integrate worldly philosophy and traditions with the truth of God’s word.
 It would be nonsense to presume that while the apostles and prophets are explicitly told not to speak presumptuously and stick to the message, teachers would be allowed to do otherwise.